xanxuso/ACMANet/README.md

 # ACMANet

-This project provides the codes and results for 'Asymmetric Cross-Modal Activation Network for RGB-T Salient Object Detection'.
+This project provides the codes and results for 'Asymmetric Cross-Modal Activation Network'.

 ## Saliency Map Results
 1. VT5000, VT1000, VT821